High-tech wound-care company Aroa releases first product in own backyard

 The medical technology company has recently been tipped for a stock market listing across the Tasman, which will value at A$300m.

-Ward said that an Australasian roadshow to promote the potential IPO was well received by potential investors, but also that with the Covid-19 outbreak roiling markets, the listing would now take place later this year.
+Ward said that an Australasian non-deal roadshow to raise awareness of the company among institutional investors was well received, but also that with the Covid-19 outbreak roiling markets, the timing of a potential listing is unclear and the company is keeping its options open.

 In the meantime, there is headroom.
 Aroa broke into the black last year, Ward says, making a profit "in the single-digit millions" on revenue that increased 118 per cent to $24.2m.